 The outcomes of the stakeholder consultation will inform amendments to the Environmental Planning and Assessment Regulation 2000 required to operationalise these provisions.
 This consultation will ensure the processes developed in the regulation will be effective and practical.

-Also, the Department of Planning and Environment (DPE) will develop an education program to prepare practitioners for the new operational requirements ahead of their implementation in 2019.
+Also, the Department will develop an education program to prepare practitioners for the new operational requirements ahead of their implementation in 2019.

 Overall, the changes will promote an effective building regulation, certification and maintenance system by: